ExpressionEngine/ExpressionEngine-User-Guide/docs/development/prolets.md

 ## Overview

-Prolets are add-on components that live in the [Dock](/advanced-usage/front-end/dock.md) and bring parts of an add-on's functionality to content editors on the front end.
+Prolets are add-on components that live in the [ExpressionEngine Pro Dock](/pro/dock.md) and bring parts of an add-on's functionality to content editors on the front end.

 Here is an example of the add-on SEEO's prolet, which easily allows editors to edit SEO data for the entry they are currently viewing:
 ![prolet example](_images/prolet_example.png)